ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 To setup Visual Studio Code to remotely edit files on the cluster, please go to slides 13 on this [guide](https://docs.google.com/presentation/d/1pEXb4H47atpWruV0qxoYcZxtLc3dPk9ehIXNkf8Zv1g/edit?usp=sharing)

 ## RStudio Server
-Two options exist to access the HPCC cluster via RStudio Server.
+Two options, here A and B, exist to access the HPCC cluster via RStudio Server.

 #### A. Web Instance
 R users can log in to their HPCC accounts via an RStudio Server instance.
 To do so, visit this URL: https://rstudio.hpcc.ucr.edu.
 Next provide your HPCC login credentials.